GrammaticalFramework/gf-wordnet/README.md

      - [Synset Closures](#synset-closures)

-The GF WordNet is a lexicon based on the [Princeton WordNet](https://wordnet.princeton.edu/) and [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) but adapted to integrate with the [GF Resource Grammars Library](https://github.com/GrammaticalFramework/gf-rgl).
+The GF WordNet is a lexicon based on the [Princeton WordNet](https://wordnet.princeton.edu/) and [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) but adapted to integrate with the [GF Resource Grammars Library](https://github.com/GrammaticalFramework/gf-rgl) (RGL).
 Following the GF model, the lexicon consists of an abstract syntax with one abstract identifier for each word sense.
 The concrete syntaxes define the corresponding linearizations in each language.
 A synset, then, consists of a set of abstract identifiers instead words.